-A Code of Conduct has been developed to encourage and support appropriate behaviour of school students travelling on buses.
+A Code of Conduct has been developed to encourage and support responsible behaviour of school students travelling on buses.
 The Code includes information for students, parents, schools and transport operators.

-The department provides school transport assistance for students with disabilities where it is warranted by the needs of the individual student and by the circumstances of the family.
+The Department of Education and Training provides school transport assistance for students with disabilities where it is necessitated by the students' disability and the circumstances of the family.

-The School Transport Assistance Scheme 1.4M is administered by Department of Transport and Main Roads and provides assistance to mainstream students in Queensland state schools.
+The School Transport Assistance Scheme is administered by the Department of Transport and Main Roads and provides assistance to eligible students in Queensland state schools.
 Details of the scheme can be found on the Department of Transport and Main Roads School transport page or phone 13 2380.

-Students attending non-state schools may be eligible for assistance under the Non-State School Transport Assistance Scheme which is administered by the Queensland Catholic Education Commission.
-For further information please visit the Queensland Catholic Education Commission website or phone 3336 9192.
+Students attending non-state schools may be eligible for assistance under the Non-State School Transport Assistance Scheme .
+This scheme is administered by the Queensland Catholic Education Commission on behalf of all Catholic and Independent schools.
+This scheme comprises:

 Details of the code can be found on the Translink website Safe travel of school students page

 Information factsheets are available for students, parents/carers, bus operators, bus drivers, schools and conveyance committees.